 - Add champagne and coffee (see note).
 Mix until smooth.

 - Divide the batter among the prepared pans (see note on weighing batter).
-If desired, affix wet cake strips to the pans (see note).

 - Bake 20-25 minutes, or until the tops of the cakes are set and no longer wiggle.
 Allow cakes to cool completely on a wire rack.